toru173/polyglot/README.md

 example -text
 ```

+## Limitations
+Windows will only recognise this file as executable if the extension is `.bat` or `.cmd`.
+If attempting to distribute the script to users this must be taken into consideration.
+Linux or macOS don't care about the extension but the file cannot be run directly as there is no [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
+The shell cannot guess what program should be used to run the script; it can still be run directly with `bash example`.

 ## Why did you do this?
 I have a project that benefits from having a single script that behaves differently (but correctly) depending on the platform it runs on.
 I spent far too much time learning about different ways to implement this solution and decided to share my knowledge!